pism/pism/doc/sphinx/manual/modeling-choices/marine/pik.rst

 having ice which is comparably thick to the upstream cells, but where the ice only partially fills the cell.

-Specifically, the PIK mechanism turned on by ``-part_grid`` adds mass to the partially-filled cell which the advancing front enters, and it determines the coverage ratio according to the ice thickness of neighboring fully-filled ice shelf cells.
-If option ``-part_grid`` is used then the PISM output file will have field ``Href`` which shows the amount of ice in the partially-filled cells as a thickness.
-When a cell becomes fully-filled, in the sense that the ``Href`` thickness equals the average of neighbors, then the residual mass is redistributed to neighboring partially-filled or empty grid cells.
+Specifically, the PIK mechanism turned on by :opt:`-part_grid` adds mass to the partially-filled cell which the advancing front enters, and it determines the coverage ratio according to the ice thickness of neighboring fully-filled ice shelf cells.
+If option :opt:`-part_grid` is used then the PISM output file will have field ``ice_area_specific_volume`` which tracks the amount of ice in the partially-filled cells as a "thickness", or, more appropriately, "volume per unit area".
+When a cell becomes fully-filled, in the sense that the ``ice_area_specific_volume`` reaches the average of the ice thickness in neighboring ice-filled cells, then the residual mass is redistributed to neighboring partially-filled or empty grid cells.

 The stress balance equations determining the velocities are only sensitive to "fully-filled" cells.
 Similarly, advection is controlled only by values of velocity in